The next game night is coming and having popcorn is a must.

 The oil, butter, or any other fat added doesn’t retain good quality forever.
 So even if most kernels from an old packet will pop, the taste likely won’t hit the spot.

-When it comes to periods, it’s best if you use the microwaveable packages within around 3 months of the date on the label.
+When it comes to storage time, it’s best if you use the microwaveable packages within around 3 months of the date on the label.

 |Commercially popped popcorn (unopened)||Best-by + 2 – 4 weeks|